geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And sable arms Miranda's knight reveal'd;
 Yet false the hopes that now their breasts inspire,
 In vain their lips Miranda's fate inquire.
-" Oh ! ask not me ! by magic arts betrayed,
+" Oh! ask not me! by magic arts betrayed,
 " I left the fort and that transcendant maid;
 " And had not chance Lymnoria's face reveal'd, 140

 " She now had borne me o'er yon azure field,
 " In ocean's darkest caves to watch and weep,
-" Or glut some savage monster of the deep ! u Reviled and scorned, too late I knew the dame,
+" Or glut some savage monster of the deep! u Reviled and scorned, too late I knew the dame,
 " Who mock'd Miranda's voice, Miranda's name;
 " In vain my weary steps my love pursue,